Published By Janet Gershen-Siegel at May 4, 2018

 A borrower can gain access to funds from their line of credit any time, provided they don’t exceed the maximum set in the agreement, and so long as they meet all other requirements of the financial institution or investor including making on time payments.

-Credit lines are the most routinely requested loan type in the business world even though they are very popular, legitimate credit lines are unusual, and difficult to find.
-Many are also very difficult to get approved for calling for good credit, good time in business, and good financials.
-But there are various other credit cards and lines that few know about that are available for startup companies, bad credit, as well as if you have no financials.
+Credit lines are the most routinely sought-after loan type in the business world even though they are very popular, legitimate credit lines are unusual, and difficult to find.
+Many are also very difficult to get approval for, calling for good credit, good time in business, and good financials.
+But there are various other corporate credit cards and lines that few know about that are available for startup companies, bad credit, as well as if you have no financials.

 Most credit line varieties which most entrepreneurs imagine come from standard banks and conventional banks use SBA loans as their number one loan product for small business owners.
 This is due to the fact that SBA insures as much as 90% of the loan in the case of default.
 These credit lines are the toughest to qualify for because you must qualify with SBA and the bank.

-Builders Line: Designed for general contractors or builders constructing or renovating commercial or residential buildings.
-It is used to pay for direct labor-and material costs, where the building project serves as the collateral.
+Meant for general contractors or builders constructing or renovating commercial or residential buildings.
+It is to pay for direct labor-and material costs, where the building project serves as the collateral.
 Loan or revolving are available.

-Standard Asset-Based Line: For companies not able to meet credit standards associated with long-term credit.
+For companies not able to meet credit standards accompanying long-term credit.
 Financing for cyclical growth, recurring and/or short-term needs.
 Repayment results from converting short-term assets into funds.
-Businesses constantly draw from the LOC, based upon preexisting assets, and repay as their cash cycle determines.
-This line typically is used by businesses that furnish credit to other companies.
+Businesses constantly draw from the LOC.
+It has a basis in preexisting assets, and repay as their cash cycle determines.
+This line typically is for businesses that furnish credit to other companies.

-Small Asset-Based Line: This asset-based revolving line of credit of as much as $200,000.
+This is a revolving line of credit of as much as $200,000.
 This line operates like a standard asset-based line except that a few of the stricter servicing requirements are foregone, so long as the business can routinely show repayment ability from available resources for the total.

-You can get approved for up to $350,000.
+You can get approval for up to $350,000.
 Interest rates differ, with SBA enabling banks to charge as high as 6.5% over their base rate.
-Loans above $25,000 will need collateral.
+Loans above $25,000 need collateral.

-To get approved you’ll need account receivables, but only if you have them.
-As for the collateral to offset the risk, typically all business assets will be accepted as collateral, and some personal assets including your home.
+To get approval you’ll need account receivables, but only if you have them.
+As for the collateral to offset the risk, typically all business assets will become collateral, and some personal assets including your home.
 It’s not unusual to need collateral equivalent to 50% or more of the loan amount.
 You also need articles of incorporation, business licenses, and contracts with all third parties, and your lease.

 Private investors and alternative lenders also grant credit lines.
-These are less complicated to qualify for than conventional SBA loans.
+These are easier to qualify for than conventional SBA loans.
 They also call for much less documentation for approval.
 These alternative SBA credit lines usually call for good personal credit for approval.

 Unlike with SBA, many of them don’t necessitate good bank or business credit approval.
 Most of these types of programs call for two years’ of tax returns.
 Tax returns have to demonstrate a profit.
 Rates can vary from 7% or more and loan amounts range from $25,000 into the millions.

-Loan amounts are frequently based upon the revenues and/or profits shown on the tax returns.
+Loan amounts often have their basis in revenues and/or profits shown on the tax returns.
 At times lenders may want other financials including a profit and loss statement, balance sheets, and income statements.

 Loan amounts are typically about $20,000.
-Lenders commonly do pull your business credit, so you should have some credit already established and at times lenders will want to see tax returns.
-Rates differ based upon risk for this program, and there typically aren’t a lot of funding sources who offer it.
+Lenders commonly do pull your business credit, so you should have some credit already.
+Also, at times lenders will want to see tax returns.
+Rates differ due to the risk for this program, and there typically aren’t a lot of funding sources who offer it.

-Credit cards usually offer 0% intro rates for up to two years– rather useful for startups in particular.
-Credit lines allow you to take out more cash at a more affordable rate than do cards.
+Credit cards usually offer 0% intro rates for up to two years.
+So they are rather useful for startups in particular.
+Credit lines allow you to take out more cash at a more affordable rate than do corporate credit cards.
 These are the principal two differences which will have an effect on you between credit cards and credit line.
 Investopedia even says that, “lines of credit are potentially useful hybrids of credit cards.”